TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 See [examples](https://github.com/SnappyDataInc/snappydata/tree/master/examples/src/main/scala/io/snappydata/examples) for Spark and Spark streaming jobs.

 SnappySQLJob trait extends the SparkJobBase trait.
 It provides users the singleton SnappyContext object that may be reused across jobs.
-SnappyContext singleton object creates one SQLContext per incoming SQL connection.
+SnappyContext singleton object creates one SnappySession per job.
 Similarly, SnappyStreamingJob provides users access to SnappyStreamingContext object that can be reused across jobs.

 ## Submitting Jobs
 The following command submits [CreateAndLoadAirlineDataJob](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/io/snappydata/examples/CreateAndLoadAirlineDataJob.scala).
 This job creates DataFrames from parquet files, loads the data from DataFrame into column tables and row tables, and creates sample table on column table in its `runJob` method.